- Torn between Ryobi and DeWalt tools?

 DeWalt nailers

-DeWalt has a good range of 15 – 16GA straight and angled finishing nailers, along with an even larger selection of at least 18GA brad nailers.
+DeWalt boasts a high-end range of 15 – 16GA straight and angled finishing nailers, along with an even larger selection of at least 18GA brad nailers.

 Ryobi

-Ryobi has a pretty good-sized stock of finishing and brad nailers much like that of DeWalt’s and with nearly the same specifications.
+Ryobi produces a pretty good-sized stock of finishing and brad nailers much like that of DeWalt’s and with nearly the same specifications.

-One good kit they do offer is a 2-in-1 brad and finish nailer comb
+One good kit on offer is a 2-in-1 brad and finish nailer combo.

 Who fastens better?